South Cornwall · PL25

 Renovations & Remodels in Charlestown

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Charlestown, that work is shaped by the place itself — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward Georgian harbour cottages and Victorian villas.
+The Charlestown version of this work has its own character — Charlestown is a Georgian-planned harbour village south of St Austell, World Heritage designated for its china clay shipping history, with tall ships still moored in the harbour, with a building stock that leans toward converted clay-shipping warehouses and Victorian villas.

 Local context